-- 1. Integrate and apply information from the physical, biological, social, and behavioral sciences to the field of communication sciences and disorders. - 2.
+- 1. Integrate and apply information from the biological, physical, social/behavioral sciences, and statistics to the field of communication sciences and disorders. - 2.
 Demonstrate clinical proficiency in screening and assessment skills with a variety of clinical populations. - 3.
 Develop and implement a plan of intervention with a variety of clinical populations. - 4.
-Evaluate and critically apply current research to determine and enhance clinical efficacy. - 5.
+Evaluate and critically apply current research to determine and enhance evidenced-based clinical practice. - 5.
 Recognize and apply the knowledge of diversity across professional activities. - 6.
 Use written, oral, and nonverbal communication means to communicate clearly, effectively, and appropriately. - 7.
 Collaborate and/or counsel effectively with clients, family members, caregivers, and other professionals. - 8.
 Demonstrate professional behaviors that exemplify knowledge of ethical, legal, regulatory, and financial aspects of professional practice. - 9.
 Demonstrate the skills for lifelong learning, professional development, and self-assessment. - 10.
 Demonstrate the ability to use technology to accomplish research, client diagnosis, and treatment.